-Workers shall not be entitled to leaves of absence as a matter of right, but only in accordance with the provisions of law and this MOU.
-Unless otherwise provided, the granting of a leave of absence also grants to the worker the right to return to a position in the same class, or equivalent class in the same department as they held at the time the leave was granted.
-The granting of any leave of absence shall be based on the presumption that the worker intends to return to work upon the expiration of the leave.
+Employees shall not be entitled to leaves of absence as a matter of right, but only in accordance with the provisions of law and this MOU.
+Unless otherwise provided, the granting of a leave of absence also grants to the employee the right to return to a position in the same class, or equivalent class in the same department as they held at the time the leave was granted.
+The granting of any leave of absence shall be based on the presumption that the employee intends to return to work upon the expiration of the leave.
 However, if a disability retirement application has been filed with the County Retirement Board a leave may be granted pending decision by that Board.
-Nothing in this Section 21 shall abridge a worker’s rights under the Family and Medical Leave Act (FMLA), Federal, State or any other applicable Law.
+Nothing in this Section 21 shall abridge an employee’s rights under the Family and Medical Leave Act (FMLA), Federal, State or any other applicable Law.
 Information regarding FMLA is contained in the Letters section of this MOU.

 Total Period of Leave: Except for Disability Leaves as provided above and in Section 21.4 (2) (c), no leave of absence or combination of leaves of absence when taken consecutively, shall exceed a total period of twenty-six (26) pay periods.

-Workers on leaves of absence without pay for more than two (2) biweekly pay periods shall not be entitled to payment of the County’s portion of health, dental, life, or long-term disability insurance premiums, except as provided hereinafter.
-The entitlement to payment of the County’s portion of the premiums shall end on the last day of two (2) full biweekly pay periods in which the worker was absent.
-A worker who is granted a leave of absence without pay due to the worker’s illness or accident shall be entitled to two (2) biweekly pay periods of the County’s portion of the insurance premiums for each year of County service or major fraction thereof, up to a maximum of twenty‑six (26) biweekly pay periods payment of premiums.
+Employees on leaves of absence without pay for more than two (2) biweekly pay periods shall not be entitled to payment of the County’s portion of health, dental, life, or long-term disability insurance premiums, except as provided hereinafter.
+The entitlement to payment of the County’s portion of the premiums shall end on the last day of two (2) full biweekly pay periods in which the employee was absent.
+An employee who is granted a leave of absence without pay due to the employee’s illness or accident shall be entitled to two (2) biweekly pay periods of the County’s portion of the insurance premiums for each year of County service or major fraction thereof, up to a maximum of twenty‑six (26) biweekly pay periods payment of premiums.

 Where applicable, payment of the County’s portion of the insurance premiums described in this Section 21.2 shall count toward fulfillment of statutory requirements for payment of the County’s contributions toward health insurance under the Family Medical Leave Act (FMLA), California Family Rights Act (CFRA) and California Pregnancy Disability Leave (PDL).

-- Definition: Job incurred disability leave with pay is a worker’s absence from duty with pay because of disability caused by illness or injury arising out of and in the course of their employment which has been declared compensable under Workers’ Compensation Law.
-Only permanent or probationary workers occupying permanent positions are eligible for job incurred disability leave with pay.
+- Definition: Job incurred disability leave with pay is an employee’s absence from duty with pay because of disability caused by illness or injury arising out of and in the course of their employment which has been declared compensable under Workers’ Compensation Law.
+Only permanent or probationary employees occupying permanent positions are eligible for job incurred disability leave with pay.

 The provisions of the Military and Veterans Code of the State of California as well as the Uniformed Services Employment and Reemployment Rights Act (USERRA) shall govern military leave of County workers.